Holocaust survivor's bracelet returned to family in St. Louis

-History is never forgotten at the St. Louis Kaplan Feldman Holocaust Museum.
+ST. LOUIS — History is never forgotten at the St. Louis Kaplan Feldman Holocaust Museum.

 The museum is getting a new artifact.
 It was a gift from a man who died more than five years ago, but whose memory will never be buried.